-FastPAYE, a new wage app designed to serve modern workforces, has launched following high-profile investment in its first round of fundraising
+A new wage app designed to serve modern workforces has launched following high-profile investment in its first round of fundraising.

-Backed by both ShopWorks and investors including Sir Terry Leahy and Bill Currie, fastPAYE offers businesses a service where they can pay staff part of their already earned salary in advance of payday.
+Backed by investors including Sir Terrance Leahy and William Currie, fastP.A.Y.E offers businesses a service where they can pay staff part of their already earned salary in advance of payday.

-Currently, 78% of employees in the UK are living payday to payday and cannot cover unexpected costs when they arise.
-In 2018 more than 10 million short-term payday loans were taken.
-With the ‘wage-on-demand’ marketplace growing at pace and current wage payment structures unreflective of modern life, fastPAYE is speeding-up access to earned money through its flexible wage app.
+With the ‘wage-on-demand’ marketplace growing at pace and current wage payment structures unreflective of modern life, fastP.A.Y.E is speeding-up access to earned money through its flexible wage app.

-Via our parent ShopWorks, a workforce management business with more than 150,000 users, the fastPAYE team has heritage and proven expertise in creating technologies for employers and employees.
+Via its sister company ShopWorks, a workforce management business with more than 150,000 users, the fastP.A.Y.E team has heritage and proven expertise in creating technologies for employers and employees.

 Lee Bowden, Chief Commercial Officer at fastP.A.Y.E, said:

 “Via our fastP.A.Y.E app we are allowing employers to give employees access to their money when they need it in a way that is controlled and transparent.

 “Through our sister business ShopWorks, we know the pressures facing employers and employees alike. fastP.A.Y.E has been designed to address the vast numbers of workers who live payday-to-payday, as well as their employers who battle employee retention and expectation on a daily basis.